mafifafm/pxt-microbit/docs/courses/ucp-science/data-collection/overview.md

 * Wireless Communication, via Radio and Bluetooth
 * USB interface

-Read about what the micro:bit can do at the [micro:bit features](http://microbit.org/guide/features/) page.
+Read about what the Ragga can do at the [Ragga features](http://microbit.org/guide/features/) page.

 ## Prior knowledge